What Is Cowhide or Cow Leather?

 Cow leather is undoubtedly more durable than its sheep counterpart because of its dense fibers.
 Cow leather is thicker, more rugged and less likely to tear.
 These traits make it an obvious choice for professional motorsport apparel.
 Besides being very strong and less prone to cracking, cow leather is resistant to heat, and dirt.
 So, it becomes a useful raw material for daily use purses, bags, belts, hats, and boots.

 The durability of leather depends on its maintenance, especially when it comes to leather jackets, as outlined in our "Leather Jacket Cleaning Guide".
-Proper care and cleaning techniques, such as using the appropriate products, avoiding excessive exposure to heat and moisture, and properly storing the leather jacket, can significantly extend its lifespan and improve its appearance.
+Knowing how to properly care for and clean leather products, including leather jackets, can make a big difference in their longevity and appearance.
+By using the appropriate products, avoiding excessive heat and moisture exposure, and storing your jacket properly, you can significantly extend its lifespan.
+To learn more about how to clean and take care of leather products, including jackets, be sure to research helpful tips and techniques.

 Furthermore, due to the heavy use involved, cow leather is an excellent choice for home furnishings such as rugs, leather couches, leather cushions, and chairs.
 It's durable and ages very well.